prajeeshag/flexpart/documentation/docs/troubleshooting.md

 Here we provide a list of common problems and their solutions.

 <span style="color:seagreen;">
-If you have a problem that is not listed or clearly explained by an error message, please create a ticket on our gitlab page by emailing flexpart-support.img-wien@univie.ac.at.
+If you have a problem that is not listed or clearly explained by an error message, please create a ticket on our gitlab page by emailing to [gitlab.phaidra+flexpart-flexpart-456-issue-@univie.ac.at](mailto:gitlab.phaidra+flexpart-flexpart-456-issue-@univie.ac.at).
 </span>

 #### **My application crashes with a segmentation fault shortly after its launch**